 To offset the cost of the QuicksilverOne’s $39 annual fee, you’ll need to spend about $220 a month, or $2,600 a year, to break even.
 If you can’t envision yourself charging $220 a month to your card, you may be better off with the Platinum.

-If you’re simply looking to build your credit with responsible use, the Platinum card is a good option thanks to its lack of an annual fee and low minimum credit score recommendation.
-The Platinum doesn’t offer rewards, but if you’re mainly focused on building your credit and keeping your monthly spending low, this card may be right for you.
+If you’re simply looking to build your credit with responsible use, the Platinum card is a better option thanks to its lack of an annual fee and low minimum credit score recommendation.
+The Platinum doesn’t offer rewards, but if you’re focused on keeping your monthly spending low, this card may be right for you.

-You will be automatically considered for a higher credit line in as little as 6 months.
+You will be automatically considered for a higher credit line in as little as six months.
 Not all lenders offer this sort of opportunity, so it’s a big plus.

 The card also comes with fraud protection benefits, like security alerts whenever Capital One detects suspicious activity on your account.

 People with an average to good credit score or limited credit can apply for this card.
 Although Capital One doesn’t give an exact range of credit scores it will consider, a fair or average credit usually starts at around 580.